Published by Lyn on 2 February 2014

 And which order are you doing it in?
 Bordeaux then La Rochelle and Paris or La Rochelle to Bordeaux and back to Paris?

 We have a friend with a car in La Rochelle.
 But we will not be driving as a rule.
 We are expecting to use public transportation predominantly.

 I'm really not sure yet about the direction of our travel.
 Our hosts in La Rochelle are flexible in their timing.
 But of course they leave on holiday in August.
 Oh!
 And we've got a room in Paris from August 1st through August 7th, that being the end of our trip.

 However, depending how close in height/bike sizes your younger two are, you could consider hiring 2 kids' bikes and a tagalong.
 Your 10-year-old could ride solo, while your younger two could take it in turns on the other bike and the tagalong to save their legs on the hillier stretches.

 You could take the bike path from Bordeaux to Lacanau, though this would eat into your 4 days, unless you wanted to make it a return ride (you'd need to research accommodation options mid-ride).
 It's essentially a straight (mosty) forest ride, with not a lot of variation in scenery.

-There is a bus from Bordeaux-Lacanau (ligne 702, form memory only, but I can't yet find a summer timetable online).
-You'd need to email via http://transgironde.gironde.fr for details.
-This would get you to Lanacau, and from there you could pick up hire bikes and head north towards La Rochelle.
+There is a bus from Bordeaux-Lacanau (ligne 702, from memory only) This would get you to Lanacau, and from there you could pick up hire bikes and head north towards La Rochelle.

 See the official La Velodyssey website for a break down of the individual stages and facilities en route.